Robert Blake, actor acquitted in wife's killing, dies at 89

 He said he had no reason to dislike Bakley: "She took me out of the stands and put me back in the arena.
 I had something to live for."

-Blake first saw the little girl, named Rosie, when she was 2 months old and she became the focus of his life.
+Blake first saw the little girl, named Rosie, when she was two months old and she became the focus of his life.
 He married Bakley because of the child.

 "Rosie is my blood.
 Rosie is calling to me," he said.
 "I have no doubt that Rosie and I are going to walk off into the sunset together."